← Back to BlogParenting by Age

 Make this explicit.
 Write it down if helpful.
 Get their agreement.

 2. The world has changed.
-Government is now setting rules about this.
-We're aligning with those expectations.
+Governments are now setting rules about this — India's Karnataka ban, Australia's social media ban.
+We are aligning with those expectations.

 4. Your input matters.
-Let's discuss what reasonable limits look like.
+Let us discuss what reasonable limits look like.

 Expect pushback.
 Stay firm but collaborative.